pmndrs/react-spring/API.md

     static Layer = class extends React.PureComponent {
         static propTypes = {
+            // Size of a page, by default 1
             factor: PropTypes.number,
+            // Where the layer will be projected to (0=start, 1=first page, ...)
             offset: PropTypes.number,
+            // Speed (and direction) it scrolls there, can be positive or negative
             speed: PropTypes.number,
         }
         static defaultProps = {